alltagshack/ImageSms/Readme.md

 - Android 4.4: not tested
 - Android 6: some message parts got lost because of os double broadcasts
-- Android 10, 14: well tested and works acceptable
+- Android 10, 14: well tested and works pre-acceptable

 It has an focus on offline-usage!
 A sms flat rate is a good choice!